-The persistent failure to meet a person's basic physical and/or psychological needs, likely to result in the serious impairment of the person's health or development.
-Neglect may occur at any time from pregnancy onwards, neglect may involve a parent or carer failing to:
+The persistent failure to meet a person's basic physical and/or psychological needs, likely to result in the serious impairment of their health or development.

+Neglect in children may occur during pregnancy or once a child is born, neglect may involve a parent or carer failing to: Once a child is born, neglect may involve a parent or carer failing to:
-Provide adequate food, clothing and shelter (including exclusion from home or abandonment);

-Protect someone from physical and emotional harm or danger;

-Ensure adequate supervision (including the use of inadequate care-givers); or

-Ensure access to appropriate medical care or treatment.
+- provide adequate food, clothing, and shelter (including exclusion from home or abandonment) - protect a child from physical and emotional harm or danger - ensure adequate supervision (including the use of inadequate caregivers) - ensure access to appropriate medical care or treatment - provide suitable education

 It may also include neglect of, or unresponsiveness to, a person's basic emotional need.
-(Definition provided by Working Together) .
+(Working Together, 2023)

-Signs of Neglect
+Signs of Possible Neglect:

-Constant hunger; poor personal hygiene; inappropriate clothing; frequent lateness or non-attendance; untreated medical problems; low self esteem; poor social relationships; compulsive stealing or scrounging; constant tiredness.
+Constant hunger

+Poor personal hygiene

+Inappropriate clothing

+Untreated medical problems

+Low self-esteem

+Poor social relationships Compulsive stealing or scrounging Constant tiredness.